 Nipple discharge is the third most common breast complaint after breast pain and breast mass.
-Fifty percent to 80% of women in their reproductive years had a nipple discharge, and 6.8% of these were referred to a breast surgeon.
+Fifty percent to 80% of women in their reproductive years have nipple discharge, and 6.8% of these are referred to a breast surgeon.
 Most nipple discharge is benign in origin (97%).

 The clinical history is most helpful in distinguishing benign from suspicious or pathologic nipple discharge.
-Patient's age is very important, as women older than 40 years old are at higher risk of having pathologic causes of the nipple discharge.
-Post-menopausal women with nipple discharge rarely have a benign cause of their symptom.
+Patient's age is very important, as women greater than 40 years of age are at higher risk of having pathologic discharge.
+Postmenopausal women with nipple discharge are rarely benign.

-On physical examination, the physician should examine the patient for the presence of any breast masses, asymmetries, and skin changes.
-After the inspection, palpation should include all four quadrants of each breast and bilateral axillae, supra- and infraclavicular areas to look for masses, swelling, tenderness, lymphadenopathy.
+The patient should be examined for the presence of any breast masses, asymmetry, and skin changes.
+After the inspection, palpation should include all four quadrants of each breast and bilateral axillae, supra- and infraclavicular areas to look for masses, swelling, tenderness, and lymphadenopathy.
 If no spontaneous discharge is visible, the examiner should attempt to extract the discharge by applying even pressure from the periphery toward the nipples (so-called, pressure point exam).

-Physiologic discharge is usually bilateral, require manual extraction, fluid is clear, cloudy, white, yellow, green, or brown, involves multiple ducts, and is non-sticky.
-Pathologic discharge is usually unilateral, spontaneous, varies in appearance, and depending on the cause, involves a single duct.
+Physiologic discharge is usually bilateral, with clear fluid, involves multiple ducts, and is non-sticky.
+Pathologic discharge is usually unilateral, spontaneous, varied in appearance, and depending on the cause, involves a single duct.
 Abnormal discharge is frequently associated with other abnormalities, such as a mass, swelling, redness, dimpled skin, or retracted nipple.

 The primary goal of evaluation of the nipple discharge in a general outpatient setting or the emergency department is to distinguish patients with benign discharge from those with underlying breast cancer, infection/abscess, or those patients who are at high risk of developing pathologic processes.
 Those patients, whose age, history and physical examination suggest the benign cause of their discharge, may be reassured and discharged with outpatient follow-up at their primary care provider's office.
 However, in patients at high risk for a pathologic process as a cause of their discharge or with worrisome history and physical examination, urgent follow-up with a breast surgeon must be sought.

-The exception is a suspected or obvious breast abscess when emergent ultrasound of the breast and a general surgery consultation are needed in the emergency department.
+In case of a suspected or obvious breast abscess when emergent ultrasound of the breast and a general surgery consultation are needed in the emergency department.
 Depending on the results of the breast ultrasound and evaluation of the general surgery consultants, the patient may or may not be taken to the operating room for incision and drainage of an abscess.
-Incision and drainage of a breast abscess in the emergency department are discouraged due to the high pain sensitivity and aesthetic significance of the area, especially when abscess involves areola/nipple area.
-Therefore, appropriate anesthesia is needed, possibly in the operating room, to minimize pain and suffering in a patient, as well, as aesthetic considerations.
+Incision and drainage of a breast abscess in the emergency department are discouraged due to the high pain sensitivity and aesthetic significance of the area, especially when abscess involves the areola/nipple area.
+Therefore, appropriate anesthesia is needed, possibly in the operating room, to minimize pain and suffering in a patient, as well as aesthetic considerations.